The Grandeur of Tirumala Hills

 It is assumed that the angels and saints have become the boulders, brooks, waterfalls, trees, and animals on Tirumala to be close to the Lord and stay blessed either in the animate or inanimate form.
 That is why, we should regard every part of the locale with great reverence.

 The entire hill is a boon-giver.
-One can perceive it if one opens one’s “third eye”, the inner eye of wisdom with all one’s devotional fervor.
+One can perceive it if one opens one’s “third eye”, the inner eye of wisdom with all one’s devotional fervour.

 Kundalini Shakti